ryanfb/kraken-docker/README.md

 ## Usage

-Basically, replace `kraken` in every call with `docker run --rm -it ryanfb/kraken`, e.g.
+Basically, replace `kraken` in every call with `docker run --rm -it ryanfb/kraken kraken`, e.g.

-`kraken --help` -> `docker run -it ryanfb/kraken --help`
+`kraken --help` -> `docker run -it ryanfb/kraken kraken --help`

-You can also override the `kraken` `ENTRYPOINT` with the `--entrypoint` argument, e.g. to drop into an interactive `bash` shell with the current host directory mapped to the container's `/data` volume:
+Or to drop into an interactive `bash` shell with the current host directory mapped to the container's `/data` volume:

-    docker run -it --entrypoint "/bin/bash" -v $(pwd):/data ryanfb/kraken
+    docker run -it -v $(pwd):/data ryanfb/kraken /bin/bash

 ## Shared Memory